-- Staff complete registers promptly and accurately morning and afternoons and return them to the school office. - All staff must ensure that external gates to areas outside the school grounds are secured when children are learning outside and adequate supervision is maintained. - If children leave their classroom to work in other parts of the school, the class teacher must ensure that adequate supervision is maintained at all times and pupils are accounted for on return to the classroom. - Updated contact information for parents is sought regularly and maintained. - Behaviour Management Plans are in place for pupils with challenging behaviour including those who may be a 'flight risk'. - There is a conflict between fire and security in schools and security issues take precedent at our school as there are some children in school with challenging behaviour meaning they are a constant and real flight risk.
-It is acceptable to secure internal or external exit doors with very simple cabin hooks, sliding bolts or basic door chains at height in the event that a child tries to leave the building without permission or authorisation as the risk of a child escaping is far greater than the risk of a fire starting.
-It is also acceptable for Maglock buttons and break glass boxes to be sited at height for the same reason.
-Children are never left unsupervised so there is always an adult available to unhook bolts/hooks/chains and worse-case scenario, a child could easily use a chair to reach the hook/bolt/chain.
+- Staff complete electronic registers promptly and accurately morning and afternoon. - All staff must ensure that external gates to areas outside the school grounds are secured when children are learning outside and adequate supervision is maintained. - If children leave their classroom to work in other parts of the school, the class teacher must ensure that adequate supervision is maintained at all times and pupils are accounted for on return to the classroom. - Updated contact information for parents is sought regularly and maintained.
+A minimum of 2 contacts are required. - Behaviour Management Plans are in place for pupils with challenging behaviour including those who may be a 'flight risk'. - There is a conflict between fire and security in schools and security issues take precedent at our school.
+The risk of a child escaping or leaving without permission is far greater than the risk of a fire starting.
+There are some children in school with challenging behaviour meaning they are a constant and real flight risk.

+It is also acceptable for Maglock buttons and break glass boxes to be sited at height.
 Maglocks are hard wired to the fire alarm so disengage when the fire alarm sounds.
 Where this is the case, this is clearly stated in the school Fire Risk Assessment.
-Generally, these security devices are installed in order to slow down the exit of a child rather than prevent exit altogether.
+Staff need to be mindful of the fact that where there is a power outage which affects the fire alarm, the doors fitted with Maglocks may disengage and result in a security risk.

-3.3 During break times
+3.3 During break time